Victim blaming: Ideal victim

 An ideal victim is one who is afforded the status of victimhood due to unavoidable circumstances that put the individual at a disadvantage.
-One can apply this theory to any crime including and especially sexual assault.
-Nils Christie, a Norwegian criminology professor, has been theorizing about the concept of the ideal victim since the 1980s.
-In his research he gives two examples, one of an old woman who is attacked on her way home from visiting her family and the other of a man who is attacked at a bar by someone he knew.
+One can apply this theory to any crime, including and especially sexual assault.
+Nils Christie, a Norwegian criminology professor, has theorized about the concept of the ideal victim since the 1980s.
+In his research he gives two examples: one of an old woman who is attacked on her way home from visiting her family and the other of a man who is attacked at a bar by someone he knew.
 He describes the old woman as an ideal victim because she could not avoid being in the location that she was, she did not know her attacker, and she could not fight off her attacker.
 The man, however, could have avoided being at a bar, knew his attacker, and should have been able to fight off his attacker, being younger and a man.

 When applying the ideal victim theory to sexual assault victims, often judicial proceedings define an ideal victim as one who resists their attacker and exercises caution in risky situations, despite law reforms to extinguish these fallacious requirements.
-When victims are not ideal they are at risk for being blamed for their attack because they are not considered real victims of rape.
+When victims are not ideal, they are at risk for being blamed for their attack because they are not considered real victims of rape.

-A victim who is not considered an ideal, or real victim, is one who leads a "high risk" lifestyle, partaking in drugs or alcohol, or is perceived as promiscuous.
+A victim who is not considered an ideal, or real victim, is one who leads a "high-risk" lifestyle, partaking in drugs or alcohol, or is perceived as promiscuous.
 A victim who intimately knows their attacker is also not considered an ideal victim.
-An example of a sexual assault victim who is not ideal is a prostitute because they lead a high risk lifestyle.
+An example of a sexual assault victim who is not ideal is a prostitute because they lead a high-risk lifestyle.
 The perception is that these behaviors discount the credibility of a sexual assault victim's claim or that the behaviors and associations create the mistaken assumption of consent.
 Some of or all of the blame of the assault is then placed on these victims, and so they are not worthy of having their case presented in court.
-These perceptions persist in court rulings despite a shift in laws favoring affirmative consent- meaning that the participants in a sexual activity give a verbal affirmation rather than one participant who neither answers negatively nor positively.
+These perceptions persist in court rulings despite a shift in laws favoring affirmative consent – meaning that the participants in a sexual activity give a verbal affirmation rather than one participant who neither answers negatively nor positively.
 In other words, affirmative consent is yes means yes, no means no and no verbal answer also means no.